Finn-Lab/MGS-gut/README.md

 Analysing Metagenomic Species (MGS) from the human gut
 ============================================

-Scripts for characterizing metagenome-assembled genomes (MAGs).
+Scripts used for characterizing metagenome-assembled genomes (MAGs).

 ## mashdiff.sh